apache/zeppelin/docs/interpreter/jdbc.md

   </tr>
 </table>

-Is not necessary add jar driver to the classpath for PostgreSQL.
+Is not necessary add jar driver to the classpath for PostgreSQL or similar.

 #### Simple connection

-Before creating the interpreter it is necessary to add to the Zeppelin classpath the path of the JDBC you want to use, to do it you must edit the file `zeppelin-daemon.sh` as shown in the table:
+Before creating the interpreter it is necessary to add to the Zeppelin classpath the path of the JDBC you want to use, to do it you must edit the file `zeppelin-daemon.sh` as shown:

 ```
 # Add jdbc connector jar